mirumee/ariadne-website/website/blog/2023-06-01-ariadne-codegen-0-7.md

     name: str
 ```

-Both of these operations use the same `FragmentA` to represnt `TypeA`, but our models didn't show that.
+Both of these operations use the same `FragmentA` to represnt `TypeA`, but generated models didn't reflect that.

-To make working with fragment easier, in Ariadne Codegen 0.7 we are changing this behaviour.
-Instead of unpacking fragments, we generate separate models for them and use them as mixins.
-From the same operation now we will get 3 files: `get_a.py`, `list_a.py` and `fragments.py`
+To make working with fragments easier, in Ariadne Codegen 0.7 we are changing this behavior.
+Instead of unpacking fragments, we generate separate models from them and use those as mixins.
+Above operation will now result in 3 files being generated: `get_a.py`, `list_a.py` and `fragments.py`

 ```py
 # get_a.py